 Overbite Normal Occlusion

-OVERJET: Overjet is a word used to describe the abnormal distance the upper arch sticks out past the lower arch when the mouth is closed.
-Specifically, it is the abnormal distance between the incisal edges of the upper and lower anterior teeth.
-This is what is known as “buck teeth”.
+OVERJET: Overjet is a word used to describe the horizontal projection of he upper teeth labially beyond the lower teeth.
+Typically, >4-5mm is an abnormal distance when the upper teeth stick out past the lower arch when the mouth is closed.
+Extreme overjet is known as “buck teeth”.

 PALMER NOTATION NUMBERING SYSTEM: The Palmer notation numbering system is another numbering system, sometimes it is referred to as the “orthodontic numbering system”.
 The Palmer divides the teeth into 4 quadrants.
 Adult teeth are numbered 1 to 8. .